Black raspberries are a delicious and productive crop for the small landscape. Learn how to train and prune black raspberries for the best harvest.

-• the berries to be smaller.
+• berries will be smaller.

-• the plants to take up more space.
+• plants will take up more space.

 So let’s get to it.

-First I’ll cover training and then I’ll cover pruning.
+First, I’ll cover training and then I’ll cover pruning.

 How to Train Black Raspberries